-A list of patents in Apple Inc. (AAPL)’s settlement with HTC Corp.
+A list of patents in Apple Inc. (AAPL:US)’s settlement with HTC Corp.
 (2498) must be disclosed in the iPhone maker’s litigation with Samsung Electronics Co., a federal judge in California ruled.

 U.S. District Judge Lucy Koh in San Jose, California, said yesterday that while pricing and royalty terms of the agreement may be sealed, a list of patents covered by the settlement doesn’t meet the “compelling reasons” required for such terms to be withheld.

 In August, Apple won a $1.05 billion patent-infringement verdict in a jury trial against Samsung in San Jose.
 U.S. District Judge Lucy H. Koh scheduled a Dec.
 6 hearing for Apple’s bid for a permanent U.S. sales ban on eight Samsung smartphone models.